carpawell/studentrepository/README.md

 2) Each cell (or bucket) has a maximum capacity.
 When maximum capacity is reached, the bucket splits
 3) The tree directory follows the spatial decomposition of the quadtree.

-For deletion enter "delete x y 0"; x, y - coordinates point you want to delete For addition enter "insert x y z"; x, y - coordinates point you want to add, z - value For getting nearest some point enter "getnearest x y z"; x, y - coordinates point you want get near by, z - radius For getting some point enter "get x y 0"; x, y - coordinates point you want to get
+For deletion enter "delete x y 0"; x, y - coordinates point you want to delete.
+For addition enter "insert x y z"; x, y - coordinates point you want to add, z - value.
+For getting nearest some point enter "getnearest x y z"; x, y - coordinates point you want get near by, z - radius.
+For getting some point enter "get x y 0"; x, y - coordinates point you want to get.

-To exit enter "exit 0 0"
+To exit enter "exit 0 0".